Table of Contents[Hide][Show]

-If you're planning to travel with just a carry-on, you’ll need to be up to speed with your airline’s carry-on policy.
+If you plan to travel with just a carry-on, you’ll need to be up to speed with your airline’s carry-on policy.
 Each airline’s rules are different, so don’t just assume what works for one, will work for all airlines.
 This is especially true if you are flying a low-cost airline, like Allegiant.

-Low-cost airlines may have lower base fares, but if you are not careful, you can end up paying more because of all the “a la carte” fees they have.
-These include fees for both checked and carry-on luggage (as well as seat assignments, beverages, printing your boarding pass, etc..).
+Low-cost airlines may have lower base fares, but if you aren’t careful, you will pay more because of all their “a la carte” fees.
+These include costs for checked and carry-on luggage (as well as seat assignments, beverages, printing your boarding pass, etc..).

 Allegiant allows one personal item onboard at no charge, but they charge for both carry-on and checked bags.
 The personal item must fit under the seat in front of you, and the carry-on bag must be stowed in the overhead bin or it will have to be checked.

-Carry-on bag fees vary based on when you purchase and are non-refundable.
-The following are the fees you will pay for your carry-on, each way, depending on your destination.
+The following are the fees you will pay for your carry-on and checked bag, each way, depending on your destination.

 Allegiant does not have a weight limit for carry-on bags.

 If you are looking for a great carry-on bag when flying Allegiant, I recommend the Travelpro Maxlite 5 Expandable Spinner.
 I have used this carry-on for years.
 It’s durable, reasonably priced, and holds everything I need for shorter trips.
 Plus the spinner wheels make it very easy to get through the airport quickly.

 4-wheel spinners rotate 360°.

 - H: 21 in.
 W: 14 in.
 D: 9 in.

 This carry-on bag has been sizer bin tested to accommodate overhead bin space on most major US airlines.
 Fully expanded Carry-On may not meet airline restrictions.